-It is my view that the United Nations and other international organizations must at all times be involved in overseeing the de-radicalization processes.
-The underscoring of the role of global bodies like the UN is to preclude the kind of unilateral action we saw in Iraq in 2003 supposedly on behalf of the international community.
+It is my view that the UN and other international organisations must at all times be involved in overseeing the deradicalisation processes.
+The underscoring of the role of global bodies like the UN is to preclude the kind of unilateral action we saw in Iraq in 2003, supposedly on behalf of the international community.
 The UN should be able to ensure that the equilibrium between preventive actions and the rule of law is scrupulously maintained.
 All counteractions must be based within the framework of the rule of law.
 These must not be rendered into tools to constrain liberty.
-Balance is key, there should be no tilt away from freedom.
-Most civilized legal systems incorporate this ideal one way or another.
+Balance is key; there should be no tilt away from freedom.
+Most civilised legal systems incorporate this ideal one way or another.
 Otherwise, the credibility of the decisions of the international community will erode.
 Their actions, such as given expression through the Security Council, will be rendered meaningless.
-These will run the risk of increasingly like a flock of sheep passing resolutions in favour of vegetarianism when the wolf remains of another opinion.
+These will run the risk of increasingly being like a flock of sheep passing resolutions in favour of vegetarianism when the wolf remains of another opinion.

-Actually, we cannot claim to any silver bullets, nationally, regionally, or globally.
-What we can be certain of is that radicalization is a complex, multifaceted, hydra-headed phenomenon that will require a comprehensive and integrated strategy to try and counter it.
-This effort must involve governments, civil society organizations and the private sector working in a coordinated manner .I shall not attempt to provide a menu to feed the need immediately, but should like to note some elements that come to mind.
+Actually, we cannot claim to any silver bullets - nationally, regionally, or globally.
+What we can be certain of is that radicalisation is a complex, multifaceted, hydra-headed phenomenon that will require a comprehensive and integrated strategy to try and counter it.
+This effort must involve governments, civil society organisations and the private sector working in a coordinated manner.
+I shall not attempt to provide a menu to feed the need immediately, but should like to note some elements that come to mind.
 One is enhancing strategic communication.
-This would include integrating de-radicalization training into professional development opportunities for media practitioners: drawing on national and local traditions to developing stronger counter-narratives; engaging the traditional and non-traditional, including social, media; and using sports, arts and culture platforms.
-We are all aware of on-line radicalization through the internet.
-There is need to counter it both on-line, and off line.
+This would include integrating deradicalisation training into professional development opportunities for media practitioners: drawing on national and local traditions to developing stronger counternarratives; engaging the traditional and non-traditional media; and using sports, arts and culture platforms.
+We are all aware of online radicalisation through the Internet.
+There is a need to counter it both online, and off line.

 Two, strengthening criminal justice and rule of law mechanisms.
-This would include community policing approaches; supporting victims of radicalized violence: training for frontline officials with a follow-up mentorship programme: appropriate legal training for judges, magistrates and prosecutors, and ensuring just and fair legislations.
+This would include community policing approaches; supporting victims of radicalised violence; training for frontline officials with a follow-up mentorship programme; appropriate legal training for judges, magistrates and prosecutors; and ensuring just and fair legislations.

-Three, supporting civil society and private sector partnerships, combined with facilitation of regional multi-sectoral dialogue on de-radicalization.
+Three, supporting civil society and private sector partnerships, combined with facilitation of regional multisectoral dialogue on deradicalisation.

-Four, including gender-dimension in all phases of de-radicalization activities.
+Four, including a gender dimension in all phases of deradicalisation activities.
 This is important, for the support of either gender is critical.
-I was in London recently and was apprised of a just concluded research-result at King's College that has shown that a bewildering number of female fightersare joining the militants in Syria, particularly drawn from the UK, France, Germany and Australia.
-Women are said to be viewing this as a liberating experience, an opportunity to fight shoulder to shoulder with their men-folk.
-Gender-mainstreaming does have its flip-side!Particular emphasis must be according to the inclusiveness of women in all efforts.
-This should include their greater recruitment in law-enforcing agencies, supporting networks of womenpractitioners to engage on deradicalization issues, and integrating gender sensitization for concerned front-line officials.
+I was in London recently and was apprised of a just concluded research-result at King's College that has shown that a bewildering number of female fighters are joining the militants in Syria, particularly drawn from the United Kingdom, France, Germany and Australia.
+Women are said to be viewing this as a liberating experience, an opportunity to fight shoulder to shoulder with their menfolk.
+However, gender mainstreaming does have its flip side.
+Particular emphasis must be according to the inclusiveness of women in all efforts.
+This should include their greater recruitment in law enforcing agencies, supporting networks of women practitioners to engage on deradicalisation issues, and integrating gender sensitisation for concerned frontline officials.

-Five, promoting regional and international cooperation including among and between the United Nations, SAARC, ASEAN, GCC, the European Union and the African Union.
-This should include common legislations, workshops and training programmes for officials, 'capacity-building' for those countries in need in related areas, and inter-state interactions at Track 1 and Track 11 levels.
+Five, promoting regional and international cooperation including among and between the UN, South Asian Association for Regional Cooperation (SAARC), Association of Southeast Asian Nations (ASEAN), Gulf Cooperation Council (GCC), European Union (EU) and African Union (AU).
+This should include common legislations, workshops and training programmes for officials, capacity-building for those countries in need in related areas, and inter-state interactions at Track One and Track Two levels.